TERRY CREEK

 *Silver perch - Brunswick facility not likely source of restriction

-Toxaphene does not dissolve in water and is not a groundwater contaminant at the Terry Creek site nor adjacent properties.
+Toxaphene does not dissolve in water and is not a groundwater contaminant at the Terry Creek site or at adjacent properties.
 Ongoing groundwater evaluations overseen by EPD support these conclusions.
 Nearby drinking water wells have been tested and neither toxaphene nor volatile organic compounds have been detected in the well water.

 Screenshot 2020-12-10 225842.png